Equitable Holdings Inc. (EQH) Upgraded Issued by Wall Street Gurus

-Equitable Holdings Inc. (NYSE:EQH) went down by -1.55% from its latest closing price compared to the recent 1-year high of $37.13.
-The company’s stock price has collected 5.63% of gains in the last five trading sessions.
+Equitable Holdings Inc. (NYSE:EQH) went up by 0.24% from its latest closing price compared to the recent 1-year high of $37.13.
+The company’s stock price has collected -2.14% of loss in the last five trading sessions.
 The Wall Street Journal reported on 10/25/21 that Equitable Chairman Departs Over Communications That Didn’t Meet Standards

 Is It Worth Investing in Equitable Holdings Inc. (NYSE :EQH) Right Now?